Those little packets of enchilada sauce mix at the store are pretty convenient, but you’d be shocked at how simple it is to make your own at home!

 For the Equivalent of One- 16 oz can

 1⁄2 tsp oregano

 1⁄4 tsp cayenne (opt. leave out for mild sauce)

-To use whisk with 1-8 oz can of tomato sauce and 1 cup of cold water.
+To use, whisk all the ingredients listed above with 1-8 oz can of tomato sauce and 1 cup of cold water.
 Bring to a simmer and cook until thickened.

 Bulk Enchilada Sauce Mix